Sudeep Gupta: Career And Legacy

 Dr. Sudeep Gupta joined the Tata Memorial Centre in 2001 as an Assistant Professor in the Department of Medical Oncology.
 He distinguished himself as an astute clinician and an accomplished teacher.
 He also developed an interest in clinical and translational research related to breast and gynaecological cancers, which are his core interests.He was noticed by the TMC leadership and considered for leadership positions.
 He was selected as the Deputy Director of ACTREC and then its Director in December 2018.
 Dr. Gupta has authored over 350 peer-reviewed publications and several book chapters.
 His notable works include a randomised controlled trial on cervical cancer treatment strategies, presented at the Plenary session of the European Society of Medical Oncology (ESMO) in 2017 and published in the Journal of Clinical Oncology.
 This study influenced global clinical practices for cervical cancer treatment.

 Another landmark study on using carboplatin for triple-negative breast cancer, presented at the San Antonio Breast Cancer Symposium in 2022, showcased his commitment to cost-effective therapies.
 His work often bridges the gap between clinical practice and laboratory research, particularly in tumour evolution and hypoxia.
 His work has impacted global clinical practices, emphasizing cost-effective interventions.

 In November 2023, Dr. Gupta was appointed Director of the Tata Memorial Centre, furthering his vision for accessible, research-driven cancer care.
 He has emphasised the progressive adoption of the hub-and-spoke model of cancer care delivery in India to make cancer care accessible to all citizens.

 Beyond his professional obligations, along with a cancer survivor, Mrs Devieka Bhojwani, he established the Women's Cancer Initiative, a non-governmental organization based in Tata Memorial Hospital, which offers financial and logistic assistance to women with breast and gynaecological cancers.
 He has also served as editor-in-chief of the Indian Journal of Medical and Paediatric Oncology and created Year in Review, a top-tier breast cancer conference every year in Mumbai and a website of the same name that archives major oncology conferences.
 Because of his work in cancer care and control, Dr Gupta has been conferred several prestigious orations at top conferences and by institutions.

-Dr Sudeep Gupta's career seamlessly integrates leadership, research, and patient-centred care, while his dedication to education, advocacy, and community engagement inspires the next generation of oncologists.
+Dr Sudeep Gupta's career includes leadership, research, and patient-centred care, while his dedication to education, advocacy, and community engagement.